27 Nov 2020 • BLOG - News

 Sender Score and Email Reputation: What Are They and How to Improve Them

-Sender Score and email reputation are two terms very important and relevant to email marketers and deliverability experts.
+Everyone likes good scores, whether they be in sports, video games, or academics.
+But, did you know that your email campaigns also have a score you can focus on? 🤔 Sender Score and email reputation are two terms that are very important and relevant to email marketers and deliverability experts.

 What is email sending reputation?

-Email sending reputation is a complex metric comprised of different reputations to determine email delivery practices.
+Email sending reputation is a complex metric comprising different reputations to determine email delivery practices.
 The most important reputations are:

 - IP Reputation